 Lead has no biological value.
 Lead is a poison and can have detrimental health effects on the body (in extreme cases, lead poisoning can cause death).

 Both adults and children can be lead poisoned.
 Children are at greater risk of lead poisoning than adults.

 The only way to verify a child is lead poisoned is to have them tested.
 Children under the age of six should be tested.
 Your child can be tested by your family physician or through Primary Health Care Inc.

 Intact lead-based paint that is well maintained is not hazardous.
 Lead paint is a hazard when it is peeling or chipping.
 Lead paint is considered hazardous when it is present on a friction, impact, or child-accessible surface.

 Yes, all residential rental units within the City of Marshalltown must be registered with the City Rental Inspection Program.

-To enroll in an activity, class or program, click here.
+To view or enroll in an activity, class or program, click here.

-Anyone may check availability of the Riverview Park Community Building (1), Reunion Hall (2) and Log Cabin (3), or Anson Park Building or Kiwanis Park Building and rent any of these buildings by clicking here.
+See available Anson Park Building, Kiwanis Park Building and Riverview Park Community Building (1), Reunion Hall (2) and The Log Cabin (3), and rent any of these buildings by clicking here.

-In order to contest a parking ticket, you must appear in person at the police department within 30 days of the ticket issue date.
+In order to contest a parking ticket, you must appear in person at the Marshalltown Police Department, 909 S 2nd Street, within 30 days of the ticket issue date.
 You will then be issued a police citation so that you can receive an initial court date appearance.
-Contact Administrative Services for more information.

 Tickets can be written for overtime parking in designated timed areas, failure to be on the correct side in alternate parking areas, inappropriate use of a handicap parking spot, parking in a fire lane or within five feet of a fire hydrant, parking along a yellow curb, parking over the white lines separating parking stalls, and parking with a vehicle's left side to the curb on a two way road.
 For further information, contact the Police Department.